Architectural Engineering BEng (Hons)Study level: Undergraduate

 When tackling real-world problems, Civil Engineers often need to apply mathematical principles and processes or fundamental knowledge in relation to structural mechanics.
 The aim of this module is to develop your mathematics and problem-solving ability and to introduce you to the fundamental principles of structural mechanics to enable you to solve engineering problems of a non-routine nature.

-Civil Engineering Design Project – 20 credits
+Structural Engineering Design Project – 20 credits

 The aim of this module is to apply core civil engineering theory to a 'real' Civil Engineering project, demonstrating the link between theory and applied practice.
 This will incorporate theory previously learnt and applied practice taught through the module supported by examples of industry practice.